Teckdegen/Somicard/README.md

-# Somi Cards
+# Unchained Debit Cards

-Somi Cards is a crypto-powered debit card built on the Somnia Network that allows users to instantly convert and spend SOMI tokens and other supported digital assets as fiat currency anywhere debit cards are accepted.
+Unchained Debit Cards is a crypto-powered debit card built on the Pepe Unchained network that allows users to instantly convert and spend PEPU tokens and other supported digital assets as fiat currency anywhere debit cards are accepted.

 Our mission is to bridge Web3 finance with everyday commerce, enabling seamless, secure, and global adoption of digital assets.